anavallasuiza/minitabs/README.md

     contentSelector: '> section' // selector for the tabs content });
 ```
-this example uses the default configuration.
+this example uses the actual default configuration, change the selectors to suit your needs.

 ### Destroy